 II.
 COVID-19 MEASURES TAKEN BY NATIONAL IP OFFICES

 This section focuses on the measures adopted by several national IP Offices, namely the US IP Office (USPTO), the German IP Office (DPMA), the UK IP Office (UKIPO), the French IP Office (INPI), the Italian IP Office (UIBM) and the Belgian IP Office (OPRI).

 Measures taken by the USPTO

-1. Time limits expiring between 27 March 2020 and 30 April 2020 concerning the filing of certain patent and trademark-related documents and the payment of certain required fees to the USPTO may benefit from a 30 days extension, provided that the filing or payment is accompanied by a statement that the delay was due to the COVID-19 outbreak.
+1. Time limits expiring between 27 March 2020 and 31 May 2020 concerning the filing of certain patent and trademark-related documents and the payment of certain required fees to the USPTO are extended until 1 June 2020, provided that the filing or payment is accompanied by a statement that the delay was due to the COVID-19 outbreak.

 2. Oral hearings at the Patent Trial and Appeal Board (PTAB) and Trademark Trial and Appeal Board (TTAB), interviews of patent examiner and trademark examining attorneys and meetings will be solely conducted by phone or videoconference until further notice.
 Although the USPTO offices will remain closed to the public until further notice, its activities will nevertheless continue without interruption.

 3. The USPTO is waiving petition fees in certain situations for customers impacted by the COVID-19.
 This applies to all applicants and holders that were unable to timely reply to a USPTO communication due to the COVID-19 outbreak, provided they attach to their reply a copy of a petition to waive the fee (“petition to revive”) not later than two months after the issue date of the USPTO communication.